netbofia/controlpanel/README.md

 }
 ```

-The size of the heatmap (cols x rows) based on the labels.
+The size of the heatmap (cols x rows) is based on the size of the matrix.data array.
+Data is organized as an array of arrays, with the data of each row in an array.
+The number of arrays in data are the number of rows and the number of columns is the number o elements in the first array.
-Then the data is a an array of arrays with the data of each row.
-So data[0] would give you the data for the first (Top) row.
+Basically data[0] would give you the data for the first (Top) row.

 Each data point is a JSON object with the colour and the title information.
 So:
 ```